 In the next example (%.2f) we will print the value with precision two digits after the decimal mark.

-Most C compilers use the IEEE 754 standard for encoding the float values.
+The C standard does not explicitly specify the precision that needs to be supported.
+However, most C compilers use the IEEE 754 standard for encoding the float values.
 According to it, the single precision (float) is represented by 32 bits as follows:

 See also: double data type